karlbuscheck/beginners-guide-python-data-analytics/Part2_Intermediate_Concepts/Part2_Intermediate_Concepts/README.md

 - scikit-learn

 ### Note
-This is notebook is a work in progress.
-The only way to code, is to practice.
+This notebook is a work in progress.
+The only way to code is to practice.
 Stay tuned for more.